Renovamen/StockBot/README.md

 bot.registered
 ```

 A QR code will be generated after creating a bot.
-Use your wechat account to scan this QR code and login, then you can use your friend's wechat accout to chat with this chatbot.
+Use your WeChat account to scan this QR code and login, then you can use your friend's WeChat accout to chat with this chatbot.

 #### itchat

-Because the wxpy project has not been updated for a long time, this project provides another way to connect to Wechat through a Python package called itchat.
+Because wxpy has not been updated for a long time, this project provides another way to connect to WeChat through a Python package called itchat.
 Documentation: https://itchat.readthedocs.io/zh/latest/

 ```python
 import itchat